-Fork lift trucks should be inspected every eight hours, or at the start of each shift.
+Lift trucks should be inspected every eight hours, or at the start of each shift.
 In general, the daily inspection should include the visual and functional checks described on the followings pages.

 ▲ Leaking hydraulic oil may be hot or under pressure.
-When inspecting a fork lift truck, wear safety glasses and do not check for leaks with bare hands.
+When inspecting a lift truck, wear safety glasses and do not check for leaks with bare hands.